sunilt4/Operating-Systems/README.md

 ## How to run the Shell Program:

-1) In order to run the Shell program, use make command to compile myshell.c file.
+1) In order to run the Shell program, use the make command to compile myshell.c file.
 Once compiling, execute the program using the command: ./myshell (Can also run enter all commands into a file, then include the name of the file as a command line argument to the myshell program: ./myshell batchfile)

 ## List of Commands: